The hidden ‘evil twin’ of climate change

 "Ocean acidification is a hidden impact of carbon emissions – often described as the 'evil twin' of climate change.
 While the scientific evidence increasingly shows it will be of critical importance for the future health of marine life, public awareness remains stubbornly low.
 It is nevertheless encouraging to see that when it is properly explained to them many who took part in the research became concerned about the issue.
 The results point to a clear need to further engage the public in more innovative ways, by changing the narrative about climate change to further emphasise this most important of environmental risk issues."

 The survey was funded by the UK Ocean Acidification Programme (UKOA).
-It was carried out by researchers from the Tyndall Centre and the Climate Change Consortium of Wales based in Cardiff University's Schools of Psychology and Earth and Ocean Sciences.
+It was carried out by researchers from the Tyndall Centre and the Climate Change Consortium of Wales based in Cardiff University's Schools of Psychology and Earth and Environmental Sciences.
 A representative sample totalling 2,501 members of the British public were interviewed by Ipsos-Mori in two waves in September 2013 (n= 1,001) and in May 2014 (n=1,500).